What Real-World Wikipedia Editing is Like

 This step is pretty much what it looks like.
 On the Wikipedia.org Home article, there is a button in the upper right corner that says, “Create account.”
 If you click that, you will be asked to choose a username and a password, provide an email address, and enter a captcha.
 Provide the information and click “Create your account.”

 Wikipedia will send you a confirmation email.
 Click the first link in the email to confirm your address.
-The link will take you to Wikipedia and you should be automatically logged in.
+The link will take you to Wikipedia, and you should be logged in automatically.
 To log in in the future, click “Log in” in the upper right corner of Wikipedia’s home article (right next to “Create account”).

 Become an Autoconfirmed User